HallaSurvivor/Blog/_posts/2025-06-10-IVT-not-constructive.md

     Thankfully in my externalization I mention that we want
     $f : U \times \mathbb{R} \to \mathbb{R}$ to be continuous, which is what that *would* have externalized to, if I'd remembered to mention it!

+[^9]:
+    Recall that in the presence of countable choice, the dedekind and cauchy reals agree so that LLPO and analytic LLPO agree.